harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-dns-chaos.md

 ## Uses
 <details>
-<summary>View the uses of the experiment</summary>
+<summary>View the uses of the fault</summary>
 <div>
-The experiment causes DNS errors on the target VMs which can result in unavailability/distorted network connectivity from the VM to the target hosts.
+The fault causes DNS errors on the target VMs which can result in unavailability/distorted network connectivity from the VM to the target hosts.
 This will also help to produce a hypothesis where some services of an application are unreachable from the VM.
 This will help the user to think the mitigation steps that should be taken to overcome such situation.
-This experiment can also be used to know how the DNS error can impact your infra and standalone tasks as well.
+This fault can also be used to know how the DNS error can impact your infra and standalone tasks as well.
 </div>
 </details>